-Personally, I think it's this utility and convenience that gives people a false sense of accomplishment when it comes to running web vulnerability scans.
+Personally, I think it's this utility and convenience that gives people a false sense of accomplishment when it comes to running automated web vulnerability scans.

 Automating web vulnerability scanners

-In terms of web vulnerability and penetration testing, there's absolutely no problem automating much of the process wherever possible.
+In terms of web vulnerability and Penetration testing, there's absolutely no problem automating much of the process wherever possible.
 However, with the complexities of today's typical network environment, many IT and security professionals have grown accustomed to being able to click a button and automate all of their web security testing.